Scilab-RL/Scilab-RL/docs/wiki/Detailed-Instructions-for-installation-and-getting-started.md

 ![image](uploads/7b9299485e8275ff4c6080b75ba3d5a8/image.png)

 Then click "create" to create the interpreter, and finally "OK".
 * Setup the python paths appropriately.
+Go to `src/main.py` and double-click on the file.
 In the upper right of your screen, click on the dropdown box with "main" and select "edit configuration"

 ![image](uploads/09734f9557c6d9b97ae42769e5773381/image.png)